This post provides a list of top things to do in Berlin in April, updated for 2023.

 With genres ranging from folk-rock to classical, there will be a great variety of music to enjoy in this city throughout the month.

-Berlin is home to two of the biggest football teams in Europe, and both of them will have home games this month.
+Berlin is home to two of the biggest football teams in Europe.

 It’s also worth noting that you can take tours of the historic Olympic Stadium (home of Hertha BSC) pretty much any time you want!